GabrieleGhisleni/EnergyProject/README.md

 is "hourly", but it can be set differently.
 Be aware of the fact that the minimum rate is "hourly", so setting it lower would not give particular benefits.

-- Storico is the the arguments that indicate the procedure of starting collecting data (store_true).
+- Storico is the argument that indicates the procedure for starting the data collection (store_true).

 ### Services based on __*meteo_collector.py*__
 ```
     -b, --broker, required=True, type=str, choices=['localhost', 'aws'])
     -r, --rate, default=6, type=int
 ```
-- Broker mqtt to subscribe
+- Broker mqtt you subscribe to
-- Rate is the frequencies of sending data expressed in hours.
+- Rate is the frequency at which we send data expressed in hours.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)